godotengine/godot-docs/tutorials/vr/vr_starter_tutorial/vr_starter_tutorial_part_one.rst

 First we tell Godot to silence the warnings about not using the values returned by the ``connect`` function.
 We will not need the returned values for this tutorial.

-Next we get the :ref:`Raycast <class_Raycast>` node we are going to use for determining the position for teleporting and assign it to the ``teleport_raycast`` variable.
+Next we get the :ref:`Raycast <api:class_Raycast>` node we are going to use for determining the position for teleporting and assign it to the ``teleport_raycast`` variable.
-We then get the :ref:`MeshInstance <class_MeshInstance>` node that we will use to show where the player will be teleporting to.
+We then get the :ref:`MeshInstance <api:class_MeshInstance>` node that we will use to show where the player will be teleporting to.
 The node we are using for teleporting is a child of the ``Game`` scene.
 We do this so the teleport mesh node is not effected by changes in the VR controller, and so the teleport mesh can be used by both VR controllers.

 Then the ``teleport_button_down`` variable is set to false, ``teleport_mesh.visible`` is set to ``false``, and ``teleport_raycast.visible`` is set to ``false``.
 This sets up the variables